 The cost of land and existing structures can be a large component of project development costs.
 Land costs can scale with project size (an apartment complex of 12 buildings could require twice as much land as a complex of 6 buildings) as well as with underlying market land values.
 The median land value across all projects was about \$400,000, and was more than \$1,000,000 in California and Florida.
-But the median land cost in New York City was about \$1, suggesting that land and structures were donated.2 Given the market values of New York City real estate, total development costs for some New York City projects are likely to be understated when compared to projects in other jurisdictions.
+But the median land cost in New York City was about \$1, suggesting that land and structures were donated.
+2 Given the market values of New York City real estate, total development costs for some New York City projects are likely to be understated when compared to projects in other jurisdictions.
+Variable Definitions Variables Describing Project Characteristics The data set includes detailed information on program characteristics (discussed previously) that we used to define explanatory variables.
+We included the size of projects as defined by total units and placed them in four size categories (fewer than 37 units, 37-50 units, 51-100 units, and more than 100 units).
+3 To develop a project-type categorization, we incorporated information on the number of residential buildings.

-Variable Definitions

-Variables Describing Project Characteristics

-The data set includes detailed information on program characteristics (discussed previously) that we used to define explanatory variables.
-We included the size of projects as defined by total units and placed them in four size categories (fewer than 37 units, 37-50 units, 51-100 units, and more than 100 units).3

-2This number refers to projects allocated credits by the New York City agency.
-There were also some projects in New York City with very low land costs to which the New York state agency allocated credits.

-To develop a project-type categorization, we incorporated information on the number of residential buildings.
 Projects can come in many combinations of building count and building size (number of units).
 For instance, a 60-unit project could be a single 60-unit building, 10 6-unit buildings, or 30 2-unit buildings.
 We distinguished projects in which the average building size had at least 60 units ("larger buildings" category) and projects with at least 20 buildings ("many buildings" category).
 We placed all remaining projects in a large residual category.
-This category is somewhat independent of size and primarily is meant to distinguish among types of projects that might require specialized construction or project-management skills.4

-We also created variables to provide information on the distribution of units by number of bedrooms within each project.
-Bigger units, those with more bedrooms, are more costly to build.
-We created three unit size categories: 0-1 bedroom, 2 bedrooms, and 3 or more bedrooms.
-We defined the values as shares of total units in the category.
-For example, if a given project had 80 units, 20 of which had 1 bedroom, 40 of which had 2 bedrooms, and 20 of which had 3 bedrooms, the values for these variables would be 0.25, 0.5, and 0.25 respectively.
-The values sum to 1 across the categories.

-We used binary variables to indicate if projects were new construction or rehabilitation.
-New construction is generally thought to be more expensive than rehabilitation on average, given site work and possible demolition requirements.
-We also developed variables to indicate if a project was targeted to seniors and if it served low-income tenants exclusively or a mix of low-income and other tenants.

-We used two variables (yes or no binaries) to indicate if a project was in a qualified census tract or difficult development area.
-Within the LIHTC program, the size of the credit awarded for a given project may be increased if the project is located in such areas.5

-3Following Jean L. Cummings and Denise DiPasquale, "The Low-Income Housing Tax Credit: An Analysis of the First Ten Years," Housing Policy Debate, vol. 10, no. 2 (1999).
+This category is somewhat independent of size and primarily is meant to distinguish among types of projects that might require specialized construction or project-management skills.
+4 2 This number refers to projects allocated credits by the New York City agency.
+There were also some projects in New York City with very low land costs to which the New York state agency allocated credits.
+3 Following Jean L. Cummings and Denise DiPasquale, "The Low-Income Housing Tax Credit: An Analysis of the First Ten Years," Housing Policy Debate , vol. 10, no. 2 (1999).
+4 The minimum project size for the "larger buildings" category is 60 units: thus, no projects